Skip to content

 Backing Services

 A Backing Service is any service an app may consume over the network as part of its normal operation.
-Examples include data stores (such as PostgreSQL), messaging/queuing systems (e.g. RabbitMQ), caching systems (such as Redis) and logging services.
-A Backing Service can be also described as a factory which produces Service Instances based on Service Plans.
+Examples include data stores (such as PostgreSQL), messaging and queuing systems (e.g., RabbitMQ), caching systems (such as Redis) and logging services.
+A Backing Service can also be described as a factory that produces Service Instances based on Service Plans.

-For more information about the supported Backing Services see section Backing Services.
+For more information about the supported Backing Services, refer to the Backing Services section.

 Scaling

-Run multiple instances to increase availability of your application.
-You must run at least 2 or more instances of your application in Cloud Foundry to avoid any downtimes during updates.
+Run multiple instances to increase the availability of your application.
+You must run at least two or more instances of your application in Cloud Foundry to avoid any downtime during updates.
 Cloud Foundry automatically distributes those instances across the three availability zones and on multiple virtual machines.

-In cases one of the application instances crashes Cloud Foundry automatically routes the traffic to another one and tries to restart your crashed application.
-Besides, if we update Cloud Foundry it might happen that one of your application instances is shortly unavailable as we update the underlying virtual machine.
+If one of the application instances crashes, Cloud Foundry automatically routes the traffic to another one and tries to restart the crashed application.
+Besides, if we update Cloud Foundry, one of your application instances might soon be unavailable as we update the underlying virtual machine.

 Monitoring

-Cloud Foundry applications are automatically monitored by continually checking the status via a health endpoint.
+Cloud Foundry applications are automatically monitored by continually checking their status via a health endpoint.
 If the application crashes, Cloud Foundry automatically tries to restart it.

 Compute Resources

-In Cloud Foundry the most important metric for computing resources is the memory consumption.
+In the Cloud Foundry, memory consumption is the most important metric for computing resources.
 Cloud Foundry utilizes multiple virtual machines that provide an environment for executing applications.
 To manage this huge amount of memory, Cloud Foundry uses the following logical separations:

 • Spaces are an environment for a number of micro services that form an application.